sathome78/exchange/Controller/src/main/webapp/client/js/lib/tinymce/plugins/youtube/README.md

 YouTube for tinyMCE
 Copyright (C) 2011 - 2015  Gerits Aurelien aurelien[at]magix-dev[dot]be - contact[at]aurelien-gerits[dot]be

-Redistributions of files must retain the above copyright notice.
+Redistributions of docs must retain the above copyright notice.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or